datadryad/dryad-app/README.md

 ## Introduction

 **Stash** is an application framework for research data publication and preservation.
-Stash enables individual scholarsto:
+Stash enables individual scholars to:

 1. Prepare datasets for curation by reviewing best practice guidance for the creation or acquisition of research data.